 - And then came the Crisis!

-In 1985, Crisis on Infinite Earths was the first universe-redefining crossover comic book event ever.
-The goal was to simplify and unify the DC Universe.
-The Earth-One/Earth-Two dichotomy was resolved by merging the Multiverse into a single universe.
-As a consequence, the Golden Age Superman, Batman, Robin, and Wonder Woman ceased to exist… A lot was erased from the continuity.
-For more information, go to our Crisis on Infinite Earths Reading Order.
+In 1985, Crisis on Infinite Earths was the first large-scale, universe-redefining crossover event in comic book history.
+Its primary objective was to simplify and unify the fragmented DC Universe, resolving the longstanding Earth-One/Earth-Two dichotomy by collapsing the Multiverse into a single, coherent continuity.
+As a result, many iconic Golden Age versions of characters—including Superman, Batman, Robin, and Wonder Woman—were effectively removed from ongoing continuity, alongside numerous other storylines and alternate histories.
+For a detailed guide on navigating this pivotal event, see our Crisis on Infinite Earths Reading Order.

 - Crisis On Infinite Earths 30th Anniversary Deluxe Edition